simonkarman/cdk-vs-sf/sf/README.md

 ```

 ## Playground
 You can make changes to play around with the setup of the Serverless Framework.
-To make changes the infrastruture of the project edit the `serverless.yml` file.
+To make changes the infrastructure of the project edit the `serverless.yml` file.
 To make changes regarding the application code edit the source code in the `src/` directory.
+To apply the changes, simply redeploy the application.